MDU-C2/MARC-HT25/Readme.md

 The project aims to create a robotic system capable of dynamically locating different kinds of mugs in different orientations and correctly picking them up using a **Dual Arm YuMi**.
 ## Key Features

-* Dynamic robot capable of picking up and placing cups in a predefined position.
+* Dynamic robot capable of picking up and placing mugs in a predefined position.

 * Object awareness
-  - Identifies cups, their postion and pose.
+  - Identifies mugs, their postion and pose.

 * Components used
   - YUMI IRB14000